davidpomerenke/ba/readme.md

 are concerned with population ethics here, where persons will usually somehow consider the whole population for their evaluation, this is not necessarily a problem.
-A necessary problem is the time-dependence of the evaluation, which is pointed out in <span id="ref:RND8yvQ79TSk8" label="ref:RND8yvQ79TSk8">\[ref:RND8yvQ79TSk8\]</span>Broome 2004, p.
-75: “You choose rightly, but it later turns out you chose wrongly.
+A necessary problem is the time-dependence of the evaluation, which is pointed out in : “You choose rightly, but it later turns out you chose wrongly.
 Indeed, it may turn out that you ought later to undo what you rightly did.
 Moreover, you might be able to foresee even as you choose A that just this would happen.
 This is a most implausible sort of incoherence in your activity.”
 This sounds like a problem at first, but in fact it is well acceptable.

 (one WEAK possible objection is the idea that) There is no such thing as inconsistency between actions.
 (This needs SEP backing!!)
 Such a concept